cpjobling/EG-247-Resources/week6/fourier2.md

 ## Lab Work

-In the lab, on Monday, we will continue to explore Fourier Series and their applications
+In the lab, in week 7, we will explore Fourier Series and their applications